Zach31224/startup/README.md

-# Pythings – Creative Code Puzzles
+# Pythings – Python Learning Through Puzzles

 [My Notes](notes.md)

-Pythings is a python learning website.
-You solve puzzles and make cool pixel art by writing Python code.
-Try game levels (like coding your way through a maze), drawing challenges (where you match a picture using code), or just freestyle your own art.
-See your code run instantly, get feedback, and share your creations with friends!
+Pythings is an interactive Python learning platform where users solve coding challenges and compete on a leaderboard.
+Work through beginner to advanced puzzles, write and execute Python code in real-time, create your own challenges for the community, and track your progress.
+Perfect for learning Python fundamentals while having fun!

 > [!NOTE]